Colorado Sales Tax and Use Tax

 Who has to pay Colorado sales tax or use tax?

 In general, a business must collect and remit all applicable Colorado sales taxes if that business has nexus, a physical presence such as a brick-and-mortar location, within a given state.
 The presence of an employee or salesperson, delivery by the seller's vehicle, and storage of materials usually establishes nexus as well.

 Colorado says that an out-of-state seller is required to collect tax if they can be defined as a "seller doing business".
 Colorado has certain additional laws establishing nexus for other reasons such as out-of-state businesses using in-state affiliates, advertisers or vendors, or businesses that make internet sales or mail catalogs.

 If you are not sure if you have established nexus in Colorado, you can usually get free help by contacting the Colorado Department of Revenue.
 Click here for an updated listing of direct phone numbers.
 You could also contact a qualified certified public accountant or lawyer who specializes in tax law in Colorado.
 Click here for listing of recommended resources.

-Special rules applying to sales and use taxes in Colorado
+Special rules applying to Colorado sales tax and use taxes

 - Shipping is not taxable if separately stated and other specific terms are met.